vjz3qz/vjz3qz/README.md

 # About Me 👋

-I'm a Computer Science student and AI researcher at the University of Virginia passionate about leveraging tech for positive change.
-I'm experienced in building scalable web applications and training predictive/generative AI models.
-Currently, I'm exploring AI and software applied towards real-world problems.
+Hey there!
+I'm a Software Engineer currently working at Palantir.
+I graduated from the University of Virginia with Bachelor's of Science in Computer Science, and I'm experienced in building scalable web applications and training predictive/generative AI models.
+I love applying AI and software to hard problems.

 ## Experience 🚀

+- **Software Engineer** at Palantir.
+Securing our nation.
 - **Software Engineer** at Bronco AI.
-Building AI tools for industry.
+Built an AI verification engineer.
 - **Member of Technical Staff** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized an embedded software security system.
 - **Machine Learing Researcher** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models for cancer on high-performance computing systems.
 - **Software Engineering Intern** at Freddie Mac.
 Built a python internal automation tool, contributed to the data privacy framework, and designed a cloud-based document management solution.

-Feel free to reach me at vjz3qz@virginia.edu.
+Feel free to reach me at varunpasupuleti8@gmail.com.